MaaZiJyun/ePortfolio/notes_blockchain_technology/Cr_COMP5567_Chap_01_Overview.md

 ## Network Layer

+It is responsible for communication and data exchange between nodes in Blockchain network.

 | Distributed Algorithms      | Concept                                                                                                                                   |
 | --------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------- |
 | **Peer-to-peer networking** | a network of nodes which functions as  clients and servers simultaneously                                                                 |